Triteleia - Brodiaea: Planting, Growing and Caring

 By sowing

 It is possible, though very time-consuming, to propagate your triteleias by sowing.
-Simply collect the ripe seeds in summer and sow them in a well-draining substrate (half sowing compost and half river sand) at a temperature around 15°C.
+Simply collect the ripe seeds in summer and sow them in a well-draining substrate (half sowing compost and half river sand) at a temperature of around 15°C.

 The first flowers will only appear after 4 years of cultivation.
-Impatient gardeners beware!
+Impatient gardeners, beware!

 Or more quickly and easily…